shivansh4495/BCA-Project/README.md

 #### Administration

-* In this module the company admin can see the total number of Packets based on their categories - courier, cargo, logistics. admin can also see the the number of Branches and it's details, with the functionality to create/delete branch and create credentials for the Branch Head to manage that perticular branch.
+* In this module the company admin can see the total number of Packets based on their categories - courier, cargo, logistics. admin can also see the the number of Branches and it's details, with the functionality to create/delete branch and create credentials for the Branch Head to manage that particular branch.
 * In admin dashboard there section called plan list where he views, add, edit, delete the plans through which the orders price is calculated.

 ---